dwolfson/egeria-jupyter-notebooks/coco-lab-docker-compose/README.md

 * Three Egeria OMAG Server Platforms (Core, Datalake, and Development)
 * Kafka
-* Jupyter Server that is used to run the lab excercises
+* Jupyter Server that is used to run the lab exercises

 # Getting Started

-To get started, you a computer with Docker installed and configured.
-While most of our experience is running on Mac and Linux machines, Windows machines should also work (reach out if you run into issues).
+To get started, you need a computer with Docker installed and configured.
+Our experience is with running Docker on Mac and Linux machines, Windows machines should also work (reach out if you run into issues).
+Docker can be installed from [Docker](https://docker.com).
+Compatible alternatives to Docker Compose exist but have not yet been validated.